-- Each country has its own rules and practices regarding shareholder notification, voting restrictions, registration conditions and share blocking. - To vote shares in some countries, the shares may be "blocked" by the custodian or depository (or bearer shares deposited with a specified financial institution) fora specified number of days (usually five or fewer but sometimes longer) before or after the shareholder meeting.
+- Each country has its own rules and practices regarding shareholder notification, voting restrictions, registration conditions and share blocking. - To vote shares in some countries, the shares may be "blocked" by the custodian or depository (or bearer shares deposited with a specified financial institution) for specified number of days (usually five or fewer but sometimes longer) before or after the shareholder meeting.
 When blocked, shares typically may not be traded until the day after the blocking period.
 KFA may refrain from voting shares of foreign stocks subject to blocking restrictions where, in KFA's judgment, the benefit from voting the shares is outweighed by the interest of maintaining client liquidity in the shares.
-This decision generally is made on a case-by-case basis based on relevant factors, including the length of the blocking period, the significance of the holding, and whether the stock is considered a long-term holding. - Often it is difficult to ascertain the date of a shareholder meeting because certain countries, such as France, do not require companies to publish announcements in any official stock exchange publication.
+This decision generally is made on a case-by-case basis based on relevant factors, including the length of the blocking period, the significance of the holding, and whether the stock is considered a long-term holding.